Search

 What people often misunderstand

-A practical interpretation rule
+A practical listening rule

 Conclusion